 Kingsport is a medium-sized city located in the state of Tennessee.
 With a population of 54,127 people and 22 constituent neighborhoods, Kingsport is the 12th largest community in Tennessee.

-Kingsport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kingsport is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kingsport is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Kingsport who work in office and administrative support (11.62%), sales jobs (9.80%), and management occupations (8.40%).

 The per capita income in Kingsport in 2018 was $30,740, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $122,960 for a family of four.
 However, Kingsport contains both very wealthy and poor people as well.

 The people who call Kingsport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingsport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Kingsport include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Kingsport is English.
 Other important languages spoken here include Spanish and Chinese.